 “Freelance home surgical treatment of milia can definitely have mixed results and could result in greater risk of inflammation, infection or scarring of the treated area,” Dr. Thompson said.

 (P.S.: Popping your own pimples isn’t a good habit either.)

 “Milia in newborns will typically resolve on their own in a few weeks, so it’s best to leave them alone,” Dr. Thompson said.
 “For adults, they will typically disappear over time, as well, but sometimes they can persist for longer.”

 If you’ve got milia that won’t seem to go away, Dr. Thompson suggested exfoliating regularly with a peel or treating them cosmetically with a topical retinoid (such as tretinoin or adapalene) for several weeks.

 Before you go squeezing those white bumps on your face, think again.
-That small cluster of white bumps are milia cysts.
+That small cluster of tiny, white bumps are milia cysts.
 While they won’t cause you any long-term problems, they can be an annoyance.
 If those bumps are becoming a pest, schedule an appointment with your doctor or dermatologist.